7 Types of birth control without estrogen

 Not only are our birth control needs individual, but they also change throughout our fertile lifetimes.
 With this in mind, we've put together a list of seven birth control options without the hormone estrogen.
-Whether you can’t or don’t want to use estrogen, or are looking to go entirely hormone-free, read on to discover our list of 7 types of birth control without estrogen…
+Whether you can’t or don’t want to use this hormone, or are looking to go entirely hormone-free, read on to discover our list of 7 types of birth control without estrogen…

 What is estrogen?

 In simple terms, estrogen is one of the main female sex hormones.
-It’s responsible for regulating the menstrual cycle and is an important player during the first half of the menstrual cycle in the lead-up to ovulation.
+It’s responsible for regulating the menstrual cycle and is an important player during the first half of the cycle in the lead-up to ovulation.
 By taking synthetic estrogen, it’s possible to alter the menstrual cycle and stop ovulation from happening - that’s how a number of contraceptive options, such as the combined birth control pill, prevent pregnancy.

 Why consider a birth control option without estrogen?

 There are several reasons why you might want to consider a birth control option that doesn’t contain synthetic estrogen.
-For some it’s a medical decision, as birth control containing estrogen isn’t recommended for women who are:
+For some it’s a medical decision, as birth control containing estrogen isn’t recommended for those who are:

 - Over 35 and smoke